Laguna Lejía: Biology

-Lejía Lake is colonized by diatoms, including Amphora coffeaeformis, Cyclotella michiganiana, Cyclotella stelligera, Cymbella pusilla, Navicula halophila, Navicula radiosa.
+Lejía Lake is colonized by diatoms, including Amphora coffeaeformis, Cyclotella michiganiana, Cyclotella stelligera, Cymbella pusilla, Navicula halophila, and Navicula radiosa.
 Algal and bacterial mats also occur in the lake.
+The ecosystem of Laguna Lejía is exposed to high UV radiation, intense day-night temperature cycles, and lack of water.

 Ostracods in the lake include Limnocythere species.
 The occurrence of their shells in lake sediments has been used to reconstruct the history of the lake, including its salinity.
-Crustaceans are also found, such as Alona species, Diacyclops andinus, Harpacticoida and Macrothrix palearis.
+Crustaceans are also found, such as Alona species, Diacyclops andinus, Harpacticoida species, and Macrothrix palearis.
 Finally, chironomid flies have been encountered at Lejía Lake.
 Flamingos, phalaropes and their parasites exist at the lake.
-High altitude Andean lakes such as Lejía Lake are studied as potential analogues to waterbodies on Mars, given similarities between their present-day environment and the environments of early Mars.

 Shoreline vegetation consists of Calandrinia, Deyeuxia, Puccinellia and Stipa species, which occur close to waterbodies and springs.
 Grass and shrub vegetation of the Puna occurs in the lake basin at elevations of less than 4500 m; at higher elevation bunch grass, cushion plants and rosette plants form a distinct and sparse vegetation.
 Humans have pastures at the lake.